 with the name, address, and phone number of students.

-Parents can avoid this by filling out an "opt out" form that tells the school it may not release a child's personal information to military recruiters.
+Parents may be able to avoid this by filling out an "opt out" form that tells the school it may not release a child's personal information to military recruiters.
 Opting out is a legal right prescribed by Congress.
 School officials must comply with all requests.

-Opting out is advisable but don't think it keeps recruiters at bay.
-Absolutely, have your child's name removed from these lists but know the effectiveness of this tactic has been rendered somewhat inconsequential due in part to a quantum leap in the Pentagon's information gathering capabilities.
+Even so, the military has lots of other ways to gather information on our kids.
 From electronic trolling of social websites to purchasing information from yearbook and ring companies -- military recruiting services know what's in Johnny's head, if Johnny has a girlfriend, and what she thinks of his decision regarding enlistment.
 The laptops of local recruiters are loaded with personal information on youth.
 For instance, the Army's PrizmNE segmentation system combines demographic, consumer behavior, and geographic data pertaining to individual prospects.
 The information is merged with data from social media sites like Twitter and Facebook and the result is staggering.
 Recruiters know Johnny reads wrestling magazines, weighs 150, can bench press 230, drives a ten year-old Chevy truck, listens to "classic rock," and enjoys fly fishing.

 A lot of this information is stored in the Pentagon's little known "Joint Advertising Market Research Studies" (JAMRS) database, a massive registry of 30 million Americans between the ages of 16 and 25.
 It encompasses: Full name, date of birth, gender, address, city, state, zip code, e-mail address, ethnicity, telephone number, high school name, graduation date, grade point average (GPA) code, education level, college intent, military interest, field of study, current college attending, ASVAB Test date, and Armed Forces Qualifying Test Category Score.